kun-w-lee/blog/_posts/2020-08-19-parallel_world.md

 ## The Neutrinos

-Before we get into the subject of this article, we must know what <span style="font-weight: 1000">neutrinos</span> are.
+Before we get into the subject of this article, we must know what **neutrinos** are.

 The neutrinos are the richest subatomic particles that zip through the cosmos at nearly the speed of light.
 However, it is difficult to detect the particles because their mass is very low and can barely have interactions with other substances.